New Millennium Indian Technology Leadership Initiative (NMITIL)

 • The universities under it are Homi Bhabha National Institute, Mumbai; Tata Institute of Fundamental Research, Hyderabad & Mumbai.

-• Some of the other institutes the DAE supports are National Board for Higher Mathematics (NBHM), New Delhi; Tata Memorial Centre, Mumbai; Centre for Excellence in Basic Sciences, Mumbai; Institute of Physics, Bhubaneswar, Institute for Plasma Research, Gandhinagar to name a few.
+• DAE supports institutes like NBHM, Tata Memorial Centre, Centre for Excellence in Basic Sciences, Institute of Physics, and Institute for Plasma Research.

 • The DAE is responsible for the country achieving a high level of indigenization in the nuclear technology and nuclear fuel cycle.